 To learn why permanence is a core principle of our platform you can read our Muut manifesto.

 However, the content that you created across Muut communities will not be automatically deleted as part of the process; Instead, those posts will be attributed to an anonymous username that won’t identify you.
 You may manually remove any content from the forum(s) on which you owned admin rights, but not from those that you were a regular user of.
 The reason behind this decision is that we take the responsibility for the integrity of the forums owned by others: they shouldn’t lose their community content involuntarily due to certain users terminating their account.
-However, you may contact the admins of those forums requesting content removal.
+However, in accordance with GDPR regulations you may contact the admins of those forums requesting content removal.

 Technically the user owns their own content and they grant a permanent license to Muut under our terms of service which includes our handling of any liability issues that come up with that content (like DMCA requirements).